PLCoster/ubc_htc1_space_invaders/README.md

 ## Final Project - Space Invaders

 The aim of this project was to build a 'Space Invaders' style game using [BSL](https://docs.racket-lang.org/htdp-langs/beginner.html) (a subset of [Racket](https://racket-lang.org/)), as a 'world' program utilising the `big-bang` function.
-The specification for the game can be seen below:
+The specification for the game can be seen below.

 ![Image showing three states of gameplay in the space invader game.
 1 - Game start with small black tank at bottom of screen and blue invaders floating down from the top of the screen.
 2 - mid gameplay with the tank firing red missiles up at the invaders to destroy them.
 3 - Game over screen where an invader has reached the bottom of the screen.](./space-invader.png)